-The convenience turn signal is activated and deactivated in the Easy Connect system using the button $\blacksquare >$ SETTINGS > Lights > Light assistance > Convenience turn signal >>> page 80.
+Convenience turn signals are activated and deactivated in the Easy Connect system using the key => SETTINGS > Lighting > Light assistance > Convenience turn signals >>> page 80.

 In vehicles that do not have the corresponding menu, this function can be deactivated in a specialised workshop.